About a year ago, Facebook dropped a nuclear bomb on the eCommerce world when it launched Facebook Shops.

 How To Set Up An Instagram Store

-When you have a shop set up on Facebook, you should extend it to your Instagram account as well.
-It’s a simple process, and you can start using features like Instagram product tag to start selling items.
+Once you have a Facebook store set up, you should extend it to your Instagram account as well.
+It’s a simple process, and you can start using features like Instagram product tag to start selling products.

 Here’s what you need: